-- Upon check-in: - Determine the estimated amounts of Charges based upon the room rates and the number of days that the Cardmember expects to stay, plus taxes and other known incidental amounts (Estimated Lodging Charges). - Inform the Cardmember of the Estimated Lodging Charges for which Authorization will be requested and obtain the Cardmember's consent to the estimated amount before initiating the Authorization Request. - Obtain Authorization for the full amount of the Estimated Lodging Charge. - Do not overestimate the Authorization amount. - An Authorization is valid for the duration of the lodging stay. - Upon check-out:
+- · Upon check-in: - Determine the estimated amounts of Charges based upon the room rates and the number of days that the Cardmember expects to stay, plus taxes and other known incidental amounts (Estimated Lodging Charges). - Inform the Cardmember of the Estimated Lodging Charges for which Authorization will be requested and obtain the Cardmember's consent to the estimated amount before initiating the Authorization Request. - Obtain Authorization for the full amount of the Estimated Lodging Charge. - Do not overestimate the Authorization amount. - An Authorization is valid for the duration of the lodging stay. - Upon check-out, follow the procedures for estimated amounts in Subsection 5.3.1, "Estimated Authorization".